rhylanbolt/developerdocs/README.md

 <li><a href="#gaming-events">Gaming Events</a> - Events for casino and gaming platforms</li>
 <li><a href="#sports-events">Sports Events</a> - Events for sports betting platforms</li>
 <li><a href="#ecommerce-events">E-commerce Events</a> - Events for retail and e-commerce</li>
-<li><a href="#kinesis-integration">AWS Kinesis Integration</a> - High-volume event streaming</li>
 </ul>

 </section>
 <section id="standard-events" class="doc-section">
 <h1>Standard User Events</h1>
 <p>Standard events capture fundamental user activities that apply across all verticals.
 These events track account-related actions such as registrations, logins, deposits, and withdrawals, as well as basic browsing behavior.</p>
-<p>Implementing standard events enables core Opti-X functionality and provides the foundation for vertical-specific features.</p>
+<p>Implementing standard events enables core Personalize functionality and provides the foundation for vertical-specific features.</p>
 <h2>Page Visit</h2>
 <p>The Page Visit event records when a user views a specific page on your platform.
-This is the most fundamental event type and is <strong>mandatory</strong> for Opti-X integration.</p>
+This is the most fundamental event type and is <strong>mandatory</strong> for Personalize integration.</p>
 <p>Page Visit events enable:</p>
 <ul>
 <li>Browsing behavior analysis</li>